Mustapha-AJEGHRIR/projet_sys_decision/README.md

 python main.py -l
 ```

 - To use a different dataset architecture (e.g. different number of classes), please change the `default_params` in `config.py` or change the code of `main.py`.
-Otherwise, you can provide the 3 arguments `-n` number of criterias, `-p` number of profiles and `-g` number of generated instances.
+Otherwise, you can provide the 3 arguments `-n` number of criteria, `-p` number of profiles and `-g` number of generated instances.

 ```bash
 python main.py -n 4 -p 2 -g 1000 -l